alchemycs/alchemycs.github.com/About/index.markdown

 career over the last few years so it's time to get some more hobby - something I hope my [GitHub] account will help with.

+I've almost 20 years' experience in online software development and managed deployments of web-based software across a range of corporate environments in a number of countries.

 ##What?
 I have a background in
 Electrical Engineering (Communications) and currently work as the CTO for a